compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 NGS:
 > advantages: detection of small variants, high sensitivity and the ability to provide accurate sequence-level breakpoint resolution

-> limitations: biased twowards deletions, detection of duplications
+> limitations: biased towards deletions, detection of duplications

 <br>